krishauser/KrisLibrary/README.md

   BLAS and LAPACK interfaces through CLAPACK.
 - Log4CXX: for custom logging functionality
 - FreeImage: needed for extra image file format loading (JPG,PNG,TIF,GIF, etc)
 - OMPL: interfaces to the Open Motion Planning Library.
-(Note: only works with an old verison)
+(Note: only works with an older verison)

 To build, run: